 Abstract

 Plants respond to elevated atmospheric CO2 concentrations (eCO2) by reducing leaf nitrogen content, stomatal conductance, and photosynthetic capacity.
 These responses often coincide with increased growth rates and total leaf area over short time scales that dampen with time.
 Progressive nitrogen limitation has been hypothesized to be the primary mechanism driving these responses, as nitrogen availability limits net primary productivity globally.
 Recent work calls aspects of this hypothesis into question, suggesting that leaf responses to eCO2 are independent of nitrogen availability and are instead the result of optimal resource allocation to photosynthetic capacity.
 Despite empirical support for both hypotheses, studies that examine leaf and whole-plant responses to eCO2 concurrently are rare.
 To resolve these hypotheses, Glycine max L. (Merr) seedlings were grown under two CO2 concentrations, with and without inoculation with Bradyrhizobium japonicum, and across nine nitrogen fertilization treatments in a full-factorial growth chamber experiment.
 After seven weeks, eCO2 reduced photosynthetic capacity independent of fertilization or inoculation treatment.
-However, increasing fertilization and increased the positive effect of eCO2 on total biomass and total leaf area, a pattern that was associated with increased plant nitrogen uptake.
+However, increasing fertilization and ?? increased the positive effect of eCO2 on total biomass and total leaf area, a pattern that was associated with increased plant nitrogen uptake.
 Inoculation increased the positive effect of eCO2 on whole-plant growth under low fertilization.
-Results suggest that optimal resource allocation to photosynthetic capacity and progressive nitrogen limitation are both plausible mechanisms that can explain plant responses to CO2; however, also indicate that these hypotheses operate on different scales.
+Results suggest that optimal resource allocation to photosynthetic capacity and progressive nitrogen limitation are both plausible mechanisms that can explain plant responses to CO2; however, ?? also indicate that these hypotheses operate on different scales.
 These findings indicate that optimal resource allocation under eCO2 may result in nitrogen savings at the leaf level that could alleviate progressive nitrogen limitation at the whole-plant level.
 The differential role of soil nitrogen availability on leaf and whole-plant responses to eCO2 build on previous work suggesting that terrestrial biosphere models may improve the simulation of photosynthetic processes under future novel environments by adopting frameworks that include optimality principles.

 Keywords